Source-Free Domain Adaptation for RGB-D Semantic Segmentation with Vision Transformers: Results

 \subsection{SYNTHIA-to-Cityscapes adaptation results}

-Table \ref{tab:synthia} shows the performances of our approach in the SYNTHIA-to-Cityscapes benchmark and compares it with some source-free domain adaptation approaches from the literature.
-Since the proposed method is the first source-free domain adaptation scheme based on vision transformers we chose for the comparison some recent methods based on convolutional architectures.
+Table \ref{tab:synthia} shows the performances of our approach in the SYNTHIA-to-Cityscapes benchmark and compares it with the other source-free domain adaptation approaches from the literature.
+To showcase the effectiveness of our method, we compared it with several recent convolutional architecture-based methods.
+The table presents the state-of-the-art results for source-free domain adaptation, highlighting the superiority of our proposed approach.

-In this setting simply training on source color data leads to a low accuracy of around $37\%$ and even adding to it the FDA style transfer do not improve performances too much (up to $39.2\%$).

-The multimodal domain adaptation provisions of our approach allow instead to achieve an impressive mIoU of $54.5\%$ outperforming all competing approaches with a very large margin of more than $10\%$ w.r.t all of them except \cite{kundu2021generalize}, that is able to get closer to our method ($52\%$).
-Performances are also quite consistent across the different classes with outstanding results in some classes like bus, pole and wall (on the latter the score is more than double the one of the best competitors).
+In this setting, training on source color data leads to a relatively low accuracy of approximately 37\%.
+Even when incorporating FDA-style transfer, there is only a marginal improvement observed, reaching up to 39.2\%.
+On the other hand, our approach, which leverages multimodal domain adaptation techniques, achieves remarkable results, as evidenced by an impressive mIoU score of 54.5\%.
+This performance surpasses most of the competing methods by a significant margin of over 10\%.
+Furthermore, our method demonstrates consistent and outstanding performance across different classes, particularly excelling in classes such as bus, pole, and wall.
+Notably, our scores in the wall class are more than double the best scores achieved by our competitors.

-Visual results confirm the numerical evaluation, it is possible to see from Figure \ref{fig:qualitative} that even challenging objects like the bike with the rider or the poles are correctly identified.
-At the same time, the domain shift causes issues on textured areas like the road or the sidewalk that need all the components of the proposed approach to be correctly handled (notice from the Figure how by using only some components these regions have issues).
+The visual results align with the numerical evaluation, as evident in Figure \ref{fig:syn_qualitative}, where challenging objects such as the bike with the rider and the poles are accurately identified.
+At the same time, the domain shift causes issues on textured areas like the road or the sidewalk that need all the components of the proposed approach to be correctly handled.
+Notably, as observed in the Figure, the regions in question encounter difficulties when only certain components are employed.
+This outcome is reinforced by the improved disambiguation observed between the road and sidewalk classes in the T-SNE representation (see Figure \ref{fig:tsne}).
+Moreover, the numerical results from Table \ref{tab:synthia} validate the improved class separation observed for the driving classes such as bus, motorbike, and bike.